theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/backup-and-migration.md

 1. To restore the configuration files, remove the `config` directory from the program directory (`C:\Program Files\BOARDConnector` by deafult) of the machine running the BOARD Connector Service.
 2. Copy the backup of the `config` directory into the program directory.
-3. To restore the licence replace the `BOARD ConnectorLicense.json` file within the program directory with the backup.
+3. To restore the licence replace the `BOARDConnectorLicense.json` file within the program directory with the backup.

 ### Migration to a Different Machine
 Configuration files can be migrated partially or entirely (full migration).